cloud-ark/caastle/README.rst

 - AmazonEC2ContainerServiceforEC2Role
 - AmazonRDSFullAccess (if your application depends on RDS)

-Your AWS user will also need to have the EC2 Container Service Role.
+Your AWS user will need to have the EC2 Container Service Role.
 Use these steps to create it:

-- AWS Web Console -> IAM -> Roles -> Create Role -> Select EC2 Container Service -> In "Select your use case" choose EC2 Container Service
+-> AWS Web Console -> IAM -> Roles -> Create Role -> Select EC2 Container Service -> In "Select your use case" choose EC2 Container Service
 -> Next: Permissions -> Next: Review -> For role name give "EcsServiceRole" -> Hit "Create Role".

 You will also need to add IAM policy shown below which will grant permissions to the ECS agent running on your ECS cluster instances to perform IAM actions